demisto/content/Packs/FeedGithub/Integrations/FeedGithub/FeedGitHub_description.md

  the owner(username), repo(repository) name, and API key as parameters for the integration.

-#### It is recommended to use Api Token in order to avoid the rate limit
+#### It is recommended to use Api Token in order to avoid being rate limited.

 To generate your personal access token, visit:[GitHub](https://github.com/settings/tokens)